 Be patient on the road

-Rushing past cars can be just as dangerous as quickly throwing your car door open.
+Rushing past cars on a bike can be just as dangerous as quickly throwing your car door open.
 Keep an eye on those around you to ensure you are not about to cause an accident with devastating consequences.